The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 The Lay of the Land, Options...

 The Sharkfin on the Northern side of Murray Canyon is noted as Peak 9362 while the one on the Southern end of Golden Canyon is Peak 9501.
-Murray and Golden Canyons are located between these landmarks.
+Murray and Golden Canyons are located in quick succession between these landmarks.

-These sharkfin formations are identifiable as metamorphic rock similar to the structure at Devils Post Pile.
-The difference is that these rock piles did not cool at the proper time and temp to produce the perfect octagonal hexagonal columns as the rock at the Postpile did, before being up thrust to the Earth's surface.
+These sharkfin formations are identifiable as volcanic rock similar to the structure at Devils Post Pile.
+The difference is that these rock piles did not cool at the proper time and temp to produce the perfect octagonal hexagonal columns as the rock at the Postpile did.
 They are unique.

 These sharkfins are composed of uneven columns of rock that are falling apart, falling into the rough outline of sharkfins to the imaginative eye of the distant solo hiker.

 Added to the sharktooths formed along the Sierra crestline by erosion of the hard volcanic crestline to our North, I note this section of trail from Wolf Creek Pass to the South end of Golden Canyon "sharkfin and sharktooth territory."
-These unique features are great landmarks.
+These unique features are quite distinctive landmarks.

 Check out the following video for a look at this section of the Pacific Crest Trail.